theFlawlessHack/scripts/README.md

 - Allows developers to focus on writing their backend and not required setup files

 #### scripts template
-- Creates a folder of 14 script templates
+- Creates a folder of 2 weeks worth of video script templates

+#### website template
+- Creates a basic website template based on theflawlessshack website